Amazing Cape Cod Marine Life

 Cape Cod may be a relatively small area, but the Cape, Martha’s Vineyard, and Nantucket together have over 700 miles of coastline.
 That translates to hundreds of miles of beaches.
 Swimming beaches, sunbathing beaches, surfing beaches, fishing beaches, kayaking beaches, harbor watching beaches, bird watching beaches, freshwater beaches, beachcombing beaches, secluded beaches, town beaches, lighthouse beaches, sunset beaches, sunrise beaches – if you can imagine it, Cape Cod has a beach for that.

 The waters around Cape Cod and the Islands are teeming with life.
 Get out on the water for a professional, up close, and personal view of whales and local seal populations.
-Cape Cod boat tours are a safe, fun, and awe-inspiring way to see marine life at Cape Cod.
+Cape Cod boat tours are a safe, fun, and awe-inspiring way to see Cape Cod marine life.
 Touring options include sailing on an iconic schooner, riding in open air family-sized beachcomber boats, or cruising on state-of-the-art eco-friendly vessels with sundecks, climate-controlled cabins, and seating throughout.
 Tours focus on seal watching or whale watching, giving you a chance to get face-to-face with humpback whales, say hello to thousands of harbor and gray seals, and catch a glimpse of a great white shark, marlin, or school of tuna.

-In addition to the marine life, boat tours offer excellent views of sandy beaches, lighthouses, and picturesque harbors.
+In addition to the Cape Cod marine life, boat tours offer excellent views of sandy beaches, lighthouses, and picturesque harbors.
 Since the tours are guided by experienced naturalists or knowledgeable captains, you also get to learn about the wildlife and the history of the area while being regaled with humor and stories of pirates, sharks, and shipwrecks.